Spook the Herd: Critical reception

 Spook the Herd was met with generally favourable reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 79, based on 8 reviews.

 The album was shortlisted for the Hyundai Mercury Prize 2020.

+The song "A Fitting End" was included for the soundtrack of the Square Enix game, Life Is Strange: Reunion.